ScooloV/bbpedia/docs/death_zone/match_events.md

 *Hey, who turned out the lights?
 Thanks to strange and mysterious magical interference (or maybe it's due to something less sinister, after all, some matches are played at night or underground, and sometimes it just goes dark!), the pitch is drowned in darkness.*

 Until the start of the active team's next team turn, the MA of each and every player on the pitch is halved (rounding fractions up).
-In addition, all players suffer an additional -2 modifieer when testing for the accuracy of a Pass action, or when attempting to catch the ball.
+In addition, all players suffer an additional -2 modifier when testing for the accuracy of a Pass action, or when attempting to catch the ball.